-Generally speaking, a live-in home care salary will vary, dependent on experience and the level of support a client requires.
+Generally speaking, a live in-home care salary will vary, depending on experience and the level of support a client requires.

 Additional payments are normally made for Public and Bank Holidays, Christmas Eve and New Year’s Eve.
-Live-in carers also receive free room and board with their client when on booking and return travel expenses from London Zone 1 when starting the job.
+A live-in caregiver will also receive free room and board with their client when on booking and return travel expenses from London Zone 1 when starting the job.

-Live-in carers are employees of Trinity and we deduct your taxes and national insurance contributions at source under Paye As You Earn (PAYE).
+Live-in carers for the elderly are employees of Trinity and we deduct your taxes and national insurance contributions at source under Pay As You Earn (PAYE).